 The best foam roller for at-home back pain relief in your mid-back and full-back is the "Back Trac" by Creatrix Solutions.
 As you roll your back on the Back Trac, you can hear popping and clicking as your spine goes into better alignment.
 The deep groove of the Back Trac allows your spine to float comfortably as the foam roller relaxes the muscles and ligaments of your back.
 It is like an at-home massage for your spine, and you can take it anywhere!

 Why Do You Need the Back Trac?
 Throughout the growth and development of the spine, accumulated trauma and repetitive motions modify the global alignment of vertebrae with adaptive spinal segments.
 Unfortunately, the adaptive posture becomes painful, limits the range of motion, and reduces endurance and athletic ability.
 If not corrected, joint discs can be damaged, and vertebral joints can suffer excess wear and tear.
 This is where the Back Trac is most beneficial and superior to all other types of foam rollers on the market for at-home back pain relief.
-If you're wondering how to make good posture a habit, we recommend rolling on the Back Trac a few times each morning and evening (or anytime when you need a quick massage, take out your Back Trac to achieve and maintain spinal health!
+If you're wondering how to make good posture a habit, we recommend rolling on the Back Trac a few times each morning and evening.
+Anytime when you need a quick massage, take out your Back Trac to achieve and maintain spinal health!